 For all my tones purposes, I decided to go with the Fractal AX8 for it's portability and convenience.
 The amp modelling is top notch, the effects are studio quality and the possibilities for tones and effects are endless.
 I can record at any volume easily and without getting noise complaint from any neighbor.
 The perfect deal for home recording.

 Only one track (A Quiet Chaos) was tracked using a real physical tube amp.
 Marshall DSL 40c with Celection Creamback speaker.

-The guitars are a Fender American Deluxe Stratocaster and an Ibanez RG Prestige 1550mz with Dimarzio D-Activators Pickups on the Ibanez.
+The guitars I use are a Fender American Deluxe Stratocaster and an Ibanez RG Prestige 1550mz with Dimarzio D-Activators.

 On this album as you may have heard I have two acoustic tunes, My Epiphone CJ200 CE is the acoustic guitar used on these tracks.
 The Gibson Les Paul didn't entirely make it to this album, I only used it to track some midi tracks using the Fishman Triple Play midi pickup that is hooked on it.
 I used the Fishman TP to track some electric synth bass and keys on different spots on the album.

 And that's was it gear wise. most of the gear I acquired little by little through a lot of saving and searching.

 I do recommend tracking guitars using several amps and at least a couple of guitars. that's were the Fractal AX8 unit shines with it's huge selections of amps and cabs.

 Tracking and recording guitars as such will add a lot of depth and clarity between the layered guitar tracks.
 It will also make each guitar track very extinguished from the other in the mix and will ease up a lot of EQ work.